 We sell our products throughout the United States and certain foreign countries on credit terms that we establish for each customer.
 On the sale of certain products, we have the ability to file a contractor's lien against the product installed as collateral.
-Foreign sales are at times secured by irrevocable letters of credit.
+Foreign sales are at times secured by irrevocable letters of credit or bank guarantees.

-Accounts receivable are reported net of an allowance for doubtful accounts of \$1,746 and \$1,591 at April 26, 2008 and April 28, 2007, respectively.
+Accounts receivable are reported net of an allowance for doubtful accounts of \$2,164 and \$1,746 at May 2, 2009 and April 26, 2008, respectively.

 We make estimates regarding the collectability of our accounts receivable, long-term receivables, costs and estimated earnings in excess of billings and other receivables.
-In evaluating the adequacy of our allowance for doubtful accounts, we analyze specific accounts receivable balances, customer creditworthiness, changes in customer payment cycles and current economic trends.
+In evaluating the adequacy of our allowance for doubtful accounts, we analyze specific balances, customer creditworthiness, changes in customer payment cycles, and current economic trends.
 If the financial condition of any customer was to deteriorate, resulting in an impairment of its ability to make payments, additional allowances may be required.
 We charge off receivables at such time as it is determined that collection will not occur.

 In connection with certain sales transactions, we have entered into sales contracts with installment payments exceeding six months and sales type leases.
-The present value of the contract or lease is recorded as a receivable upon the installation and acceptance of the equipment, and profit is recognized to the extent that the present value is in excess of cost.
+The present value of these contracts and leases is recorded as a receivable upon the installation and acceptance of the equipment, and profit is recognized to the extent that the present value is in excess of cost.
 We generally retain a security interest in the equipment or in the cash flow generated by the equipment until the contract is paid.
-Long-term contract and lease receivables, including accrued interest and current maturities, were \$24,272 and \$18,042 as of April 26, 2008 and April 28, 2007, respectively.
-Contract and lease receivables bearing annual interest at rates of 5.0% to 13.5% are due in varying annual installments through April 2017.
-The face amount of long-term receivables was \$29,859 as of April 26, 2008 and \$22,299 as of April 28, 2007.
-Included in accounts receivable as of April 26, 2008 was \$3,787 of retainage on construction-type contracts, all of which is expected to be collected in one year.
+Long-term contract and lease receivables, including accrued interest and current maturities, were \$23,841 and \$24,272 as of May 2, 2009 and April 26, 2008, respectively.
+Contract and lease receivables bearing annual interest rates of 5.0% to 13.5% are due in varying annual installments through April 2017.
+The face amount of long-term receivables was \$29,151 as of May 2, 2009 and \$29,859 as of April 26, 2008.
+Included in accounts receivable as of May 2, 2009 was \$7,006 of retainage on construction-type contracts, all of which is expected to be collected in one year.